ThirdRealityStudios/GUInness/README.md

 Anyway, the limits of GUInness and Swing have not been reached yet in terms of rendering and quality.
 If you just want to build a simple GUI which is easy-to-use and fast-to-build then you are also defintely right here.
 GUInness is also an alternative to the yet largely-used Swing library, meaning the components it offers.
-Of course, there are still a lot of features to be added in order to be at least a little competetive.
+Of course, there are still a lot of features to be added in order to be at least a little "competetive".
 Last but not least GUInness is especially suitable for Java beginners due to the simple structure.
 You also do not need that much background knowledge like with Swing.